 Since Indy sustained his back injury in the early part of February this year, I made it my job to find out more about dogs back injuries.
 The most resonant fact is that there is not one breed more prone to back problem than another, as in fact, and unfortunately, any of our canine friends can be subject to injuries.
 But, more so as it is not only Borders that can get injured, I want to share our experience, talk about dog back injury symptoms and how to recover from a back injury.

 As we carried on with our morning walk, a little further down the road I pulled Indy (not hard at all, I promised) to cross the road, and that was it.
-His body did not follow the pull, and a second later he started walking as if he was drunk.
+His body did not follow the pull, and a second later he started walking as if he had been drunk.
 It was pretty apparent that his hind legs were not responding!

 So, what to look for in your dog?
 What signs of distress can your dog display if in pain with his/her back?